-The ReMEDIES seagrass cultivation lab can be found within the National Marine Aquarium, Plymouth, and was designed to grow seagrass plants from seed.
+The ReMEDIES seagrass cultivation lab can be found within the National Marine Aquarium, Plymouth, and is designed to grow seagrass plants from seed.

 With 36 metre2 of growing space, fast flowing water and specialised, fully controlled lighting, we can grow plants ready to transplant into the seabed.